Connorisdunn/betterbyucatalog/README.md

 - [ ] Include major requirements?
 - [ ] What else...
 - [X] Change Header, bump search bar and mymap up to header
+- [X] Edit the expanded course so you can pin it as well

 ## Getting Started